ferasn/notes2/MQ/MQ_Channels_Connections.md

 * Channel properties:
-  1. Nonpersistent message speed (NPMSPEED): This property applies to all channel types that trasmit messages between queue managers.
+  1. Nonpersistent message speed (NPMSPEED): This property applies to all channel types (senders and receivers) that trasmit messages between queue managers.
 It is not applicable to Server-connection channels.
      - NORMAL: Nonpersistent messages on a channel are transferred within transactions.
 Message delivery between queue managers is acknowledged.
 No message is lost in transit.
      - FAST (Default value): Nonpersistent messages on a channel are not transferred within transactions.
 No acknowledgement.
 The advantage is speed.
 The disadvatnage is messages might be lost if there is a transmission failure or if the channel stops when the messages are in transit.

+* The queue that holds the synchronization data for channels is SYSTEM.CHANNEL.SYNCQ